abderrahmane-imlouli/blind-time-based-sqli/README.md

 ## License

-This project is released under the MIT License.
+This project is released under the MIT License — see the [LICENSE](LICENSE) file for details.